jonmadison/llm-chat-replay/README.md

 ```
 Here are instructions when asked to write a transcript or save a chat:

 Please save a complete, properly formatted transcript of our conversation to the filesystem using tools.
-Do *not* display it or use artifacts.
 When creating this transcript:

 1. Format with "**Human**:" and "**Assistant**:" prefixes exactly as shown
 2. Preserve all original text formatting, but avoid special characters that might break markdown